Blog>Expert Advice>Top 6 jobs to do in spring

 While the heating is off or on low, it's the perfect time to fix any plumbing problems.
 This includes bleeding your radiators, re-insulating your pipes, repressurising your boiler or unclogging your drainpipes.

-Spring is a better time to get this done as plumbers and Gas Safe engineers are in lower demand in comparison to the winter months.
+Spring is a better time to get this done as plumbers and Gas Safe engineers tend to be in lower demand in comparison to the winter months.

-It’s also important to make sure your boiler is serviced at least once a year to make sure it’s in good working condition and remains in warranty.
-A boiler service will set you back around £100, so it’s a comparatively small expense compared to a replacement due to a lack of maintenance.
+It's also important to make sure your boiler is serviced at least once a year to make sure it's in good working condition and remains in warranty.
+A boiler servicewill set you back around £100, so it's a smaller expense compared to if you had to replace it.

 Read our guide on how to find a good local plumber to make sure you get the best tradesperson for the job.